DominikHerold/LVZHeadlines/README.md

 # LVZHeadlines
 Still WIP.
-Downlaods Headlines of the LVZ.
+Downloads Headlines of the LVZ.